Château d'If

 Château d'If, Medieval fortress in Frioul Islands, France

-Alexandre Dumas selected this fortress as the central location for his 1844 novel The Count of Monte Cristo, featuring the fictional prisoner Edmond Dantès.
+Alexandre Dumas chose this fortress as the setting for his novel The Count of Monte Cristo, published in 1844 and featuring the fictional prisoner Edmond Dantès.
+Today visitors walk through the cells and corridors that inspired the famous story and made the site known around the world.

 Location: Frioul Islands